sdslabs/Rubeus/SETUP_WINDOWS.md

 1. Open `RubeusCore.sln` (generates after running CMake).
 2. Check if you are running in Debug mode and press F5.

+We are done!
 All libraries are relatively linked thus your project is ready to boot up in Visual Studio.
 Remember to go through the [contribution guidelines](CONTRIBUTING.md) for further guidance.